RachelShalom/ai-for-medical-diagnostic/README.md

 # ai-for-medical-diagnostic
-This code is based on the course exercises of ai for medical diagnostic , a part of 3 course of AI in Healthcare specialization
+This code is based on the course exercises of ai for medical diagnostic , the  first course of 3 courses of AI in Healthcare specialization

+- Weak1:
+    - Chest X-Ray Medical Diagnosis with Deep Learning